kdoore/CS2335-Gitbook/project-3/levelmanager.md

         cg = GameObject.Find("StartGamePanel").GetComponent<CanvasGroup>();
         Utility.ShowCG(cg);

+        //initialize other spawners here
         spawner = GameObject.Find("Spawner").GetComponent<Spawner>();

         ///Update Check to see if level is over when playerDataUpdate event happens GameData.instanceRef.onPlayerDataUpdate.AddListener(CheckLevelEnd);

-        //NextLevel(); //add this if not using a StartGamePanel and StartGameButton to start the gameplay.
+        //NextLevel(); //uncomment and use this option if not using StartGamePanel and StartGameButton to start the gameplay.
     }

     public void CheckLevelEnd()